-Faces of Choice shocked the pro-life community in early January of this year when Fox Sports Network all-but refused to air a 30-second advertisement during its Super Bowl LIV broadcast.
+Faces of Choice shocked the pro-life community in early January of 2020 when Fox Sports Network all-but refused to air a 30-second advertisement during its Super Bowl LIV broadcast.
 Pro-life news sources were calling it “stonewalling” and “censorship.”
 A petition was even started to put public pressure on Fox Sports to air the commercial, but without success.
-The commercial was not aired, and what has been more important to Lyric Gillett, the founder of Faces of Choice, the message of abortion survivors did not get out to those who need to hear it: the general public — those who are pro-choice by default or personally-pro-life.
+The commercial was not aired, and what has been more important to Lyric Gillett, the founder of Faces of Choice, is that the message of abortion survivors did not get out to those who need to hear it: the general public — those who are pro-choice by default or personally-pro-life.

 “I don’t want to preach to the choir,” Gillett says.
 “If the average American understands that ‘choice’ is not merely a word, but ‘choice’ is a person.
 If the average American can no longer say ‘choice’ without seeing a human face, I’ve accomplished what I set out to do.”

 Undeterred, Faces of Choice launched on January 22, 2020, 47 years after the US Supreme Court decided the case which gave us legalized abortion nationwide, its YouTube channel featuring the stories of abortion survivors.
 The channel’s description reads: